j5t3313/f1-strategy-sim/README.md

 - Weight effect coefficient (0.03 s/kg) is fixed across circuits; in practice it varies with corner speed profile
 - Prior parameters are informed by historical ranges but not formally fit to pre-2026 data via hierarchical pooling (planned for Phase 2 after 2026 race data becomes available)
 - No modeling of track evolution, safety car, traffic, or weather
-- AR(1) autocorrelation parameter rho is drawn from a prior; estimation from data requires per-lap residual analysis not yet implemented
+- AR(1) autocorrelation parameter rho is estimated post-hoc from model residuals rather than jointly within the MCMC; a fully Bayesian treatment would include rho in the generative model
 - Base pace sigma (0.4s) represents inter-simulation variation but is not estimated from historical session-to-session variance

 ## Contact